 I feel it’s essential to remind Ari that people who are highly awesome at something didn’t originally start off highly awesome.

-My mission: I want my son to grow up knowing that it’s okay to make mistakes.
+I want my son to grow up knowing that it’s okay to make mistakes.
 It’s okay to fail.
-It’s okay to struggle.
+And it’s okay to struggle.

 What’s not okay is for my son to think that mistakes, failure and struggle are permanent states of being!

 I want my son to view mistakes simply as a bridge you need to keep traveling across to get yourself to “The Land of Highly Awesome.”